 Dover, DE 19903

-If you are located in New Castle County or Sussex County and want to file a document in person, the Supreme Court's other offices are located at:
+If you are located in New Castle County or Sussex County and want to file a document in person, Supreme Court filings are accepted at:

 Wilmington, DE 19801